-A few days from ending our road trip to Northern Portugal, we visited the wonderful town of Lamego and some of the most amazing villages close to Douro river.
-Don’t miss our visit to unique locations and discover the authenticity of Alto Douro Wine Region, listed by UNESCO as a World Heritage Site.
+A few days from ending my road trip to Northern Portugal, I visited the wonderful town of Lamego and some of the most amazing villages close to Douro river.
+Don’t miss my visit to unique locations and discover the authenticity of Alto Douro Wine Region, listed by UNESCO as a World Heritage Site.

 São Leonardo de Galafura